How to reset Ethernet network adapter on Windows 11

 8. Restart your computer.

-After you complete the steps, you should once again be able to access the network and internet.
+Once you complete the steps, you should be able to access the network and the internet as normal.

-When using the reset option for an Ethernet adapter, Windows 11 will reset the settings to the factory default configuration, including the Windows Sucket (winsock), which means you don’t have to run the netsh winsock reset command, and the network adapter driver will be reinstalled.
+When using the reset option for an Ethernet adapter, Windows 11 will reset the settings to the factory default configuration, including the Windows Sockets (Winsock), which means you don’t have to run the netsh winsock reset command, and the network adapter driver will be reinstalled.

 You may also need to reinstall or reconfigure other networking software (such as a VPN client software) if applicable.